ganeti/ganeti/man/gnt-group.rst

 The ``--node-parameters`` option allows you to set default node parameters for nodes in the group.
-Please see **ganeti**(7) for more information about supported key=value pairs.
+Please see **ganeti**(7) for more information about supported key=value pairs and their corresponding options.

 The ``--alloc-policy`` option allows you to set an allocation policy for the group at creation time.
 Possible values are: